boltsparts/BOLTS_archive/website/blog/posts/2015-01-01-Happy-New-Year.md

   author: Johannes <jreinhardt@ist-dein-freund.de>
 ---

 I wish everybody a happy new year 2015.
-I hope it will be a good year for BOLTS, I have a lot of ideas and hope to find a bit of time to work of time.
+I hope it will be a good year for BOLTS, I have a lot of ideas and hope to find a bit of time to work on it.

 <!-- more -->